CONCORD — A Lafayette man was seriously injured Sunday afternoon when he crashed his hang glider into an elementary school ball field, police said.

 Sunday's accident marks the second time in less than a week that a hang glider has crashed in the area.

-On Thursday, a man was taken by helicopter from Mount Diablo after crashing near
+On Thursday, a man was taken by helicopter from Mount Diablo after crashing near the Juniper campground.
+Rescuers climbed about 50 feet above the campground to reach the man, whose injuries were not life-threatening.

 The Associated Press contributed to this story.